Finite-$N$ Bootstrap Constraints in Matrix and Tensor Models: Conclusion

 Our results bring further evidence that properties of multi-trace expectation values play a key role in obtaining bounds for matrix models at finite $N$.
 This is consistent with earlier work \cite{Kazakov:2024ool}, in which it was found that multi-trace properties allow bounds for SU(2) and SU(3) models.
 Such trace properties may help strengthen present bounds at finite $N$.

 The present results raise interesting questions related to the study of matrix and tensor models.
 Notably, the tensor model we studied in the present paper had some notable matrix-like properties that greatly simplified the problem.
 It would be interesting to study broader classes of tensor models to see if interesting bounds can be extracted.
-A Gaussian order-$3$ tensor model with a tetrahedron quartic interaction could be such a problem.
-Aside from this, the next simplest model to study would be one described by the tensor potential \eqref{eq:actionpillow}, but where the complex tensor $T = T_{A B}$ has two fat indices $A = (a_1 , a_2 , ... a_n)$ and $B = (a_{n+1} , a_{n+2} , ... a_D)$.
+The next simplest model to study would be one described by the tensor potential \eqref{eq:actionpillow}, but where the complex tensor $T = T_{A B}$ has two fat indices $A = (a_1 , a_2 , ... a_n)$ and $B = (a_{n+1} , a_{n+2} , ... a_D)$.
 In this case, the Schwinger-Dyson equation would probably be very similar to \eqref{eq:tensor_sdes}.
 However, we expect the bounds to evolve differently as a function of $N$.

 Another interesting avenue of research could be to explore if tensor models admit a continuum limit in the finite $N$ regime using bootstrap methods.
 To see how this continuum regime could come about, let us take one of the simplest forms of a tensor model is taken, e.g., presented in \cite{Bonzom:2011zz} for example, where one assigns each $1$-cell the lattice spacing $a$.
 In this case, we can match the tensor model action to the discretized Einstein-Hilbert action, and identify the relation between Newton's constant $G$ and the dimension of the tensor $N$ to be \cite{Gurau:2016cjo} \be \frac{G}{a^{D-2}} = {\text {constant}} \, \frac{1}{\ln N} \,. \ee From this identification, in order to address quantum gravity from tensor model perspective, one may be interested in not necessarily restricting ourselves to the limit $N \rightarrow \infty$, but rather may be interested in tuning to some finite $N$ so as to reach the experimentally measured value of $G$.
 Of course, tuning to criticality will still be necessary to achieve such limit.
 We leave this avenue of research for future work.